Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 > If this card is Summoned: You can banish 1 [...].

-Each also has an effect to search a
+Each also has an effect to search a Ritual-related card by banishing a card from the hand or Graveyard.

+> You can banish 1 card from your hand or Graveyard; add 1 ‘Darquess’ [...] from your Deck or Banished Pile to your hand.

 <table>
   <tr>